The only at-risk 'casualties' from the John A. Macdonald statue toppling are outraged Wexiters

 Which brings us back to the business of the death toll from the outrage in Montreal Saturday.

-For some reason the small but noisy Western separatist set in these parts, which has been carefully nurtured by Kenney as a faux threat to national unity that only Conservatives can de-fang, seemed to take the insult to Canada's first prime minister as a particular affront.
+For some reason the small but noisy Western separatist set in these parts, which has been carefully nurtured by Kenney as a faux threat to national unity that only Conservatives can defang, seemed to take the insult to Canada's first prime minister as a particular affront.

 So for a while yesterday I was afraid some lonely Wexiter might soon perish from apoplexy at the thought of the prime ministerial head rolling through the streets of Montreal, local police officers dismissing the matter with a Gallic shrug.